eigenfoo/old-eigenfoo.github.io/_posts/2018-10-13-matrix-factorizations.md

 and [document
 classification](http://www.kamalnigam.com/papers/emcat-aaai98.pdf)).

-A natural question is: why is matrix factorization[^1] a good technique to use for text clustering?
-Because it is both a clustering and a feature engineering
-technique: it gives us a better view of the latent space!
-Matrix factorization lives an interesting double life: clustering technique by day, feature transformation technique by night.
-[Aggarwal and Zhai](http://charuaggarwal.net/text-cluster.pdf) suggest that chaining matrix factorization with some other clustering technique (e.g. agglomerative clustering or topic modelling) is common practice and is called _concept decomposition_, but I haven't seen any other source back this up.

 What follows is a literature review of three matrix factorization techniques for machine learning: one classical, one probabilistic and one Bayesian.
+I also experimented with applying these methods to text clustering: I gave a guest lecture on my results to a graduate-level machine learning class at The Cooper Union (the slide deck is below).
 Dive in!

 ## Non-Negative Matrix Factorization (NMF)